 The Sandy Hook Promise Innovation Initiative is intended to dove-tail with the government's efforts around smart gun technology and to expand the scope to areas that are beyond what will be included in the government's efforts.
 We feel that this will result in more rapid and thorough exploration of promising new technologies.

-These two Sandy Hook Promise Innovation Initiatives are an example of how the private sector can foster innovation and help shepherd emerging technologies into viable commercial companies and products.
+The Sandy Hook Promise Innovation Initiative is an example of how the private sector can foster innovation and help shepherd emerging technologies into viable commercial companies and products.